j0ecarter/j0ecarter/README.md

 # Hi, I'm Joe 👋

-I'm a Python-focused developer based in Swansea, UK.
+I'm a Python-focused developer and student based between Swansea and Bath.
 I enjoy learning by building practical projects, from small command-line programs and desktop tools to web applications, REST APIs and data analysis.

 My repositories reflect a hands-on approach to programming: breaking problems into manageable pieces, testing the important logic and gradually improving how projects are organised.